hammaadworks/MohammedHMateen/dreams_and_plans.md

 * **Share Education: Crowdfunded Educational Platform:** Create a crowdfunding platform dedicated to empowering education, schools, and digital skill development.
+* **Streambuzz: AI live stream moderation platform:** develop a complete solution and go to market with Twitter marketing and real world use cases.
+  *MVP Launch by Dec 31, '25.*
+* **YouTube downloader:** develop the complete front end using context, engineered AI code generation and go to market with Twitter marketing. *Launch by Dec 31, '25.*
+* **Full fledged portfolio `hammaadworks`:** develop the complete full fletch portfolio on `hammaadworks.com` including all areas of life, swe, entrepreneurship and everything beneficial. *Launch by Dec 31, '25, including 3 project case studies.*
+* **Content Engine:** Produce and publish 30 videos by Dec 31, '25.
 * **Turf Ground - Community & Recreation!**
 	* **Description:** Open a turf ground for sports and community events.
 	* **Key Activities & Timelines:** (To be planned)